 Halloween is right around the corner, and with it comes a bevy of haunted houses, hayrides, mazes and more.
 Halloween haunts have been an American tradition since the Great Depression – when haunted houses were a cheap way to stir up some thrills and chills.
-Last year, Americans spent an estimated $9.1 billion on Halloween-related purchases, making Halloween America’s second-biggest holiday.
+This year, those celebrating are expected to spend an average of $86.27 on Halloween-related purchases, making Halloween America’s second-biggest holiday.
 Don’t stay at home this October!
-Celebrate the spirit(s) of the season at one of the top haunted houses in America.
-They’re to die for.
+Seek out scary fun at the top haunted houses in America.

 Top Haunted Houses in America: Northeast Haunts